TimothyGu/APUSH/Chapter6.md

 A few landowners in the south granted their slaves emancipation voluntarily.

-Slave owners in South Carolina were willing to lose the war rather than losing their slaves.
+Slaveowners in South Carolina were willing to lose the war rather than losing their slaves.

 ### G. Abolition in the North

         Through the work of many northern abolitionists, slavery was outlawed eventually in the north for all newborns.

 Abolition was achieved in all northern colonies between 1777 and 1804.

 Even in the north, the road to abolition was a slow process and illustrates the difficulty it would be in the south.

 ### H. Free Black Community